 After a visit we cycle past a wonderful beach until we reach the port.
 We meet the boat for lunch and cruise on to Lipsi.
-In the late afternoon we explore Lipsi by bike, taking us to beautiful quiet beaches that invite us for a swim break.
+In the late afternoon we explore Lipsi by bike, taking us almost around the entire island.
 Do not miss to visit the legendary pastry shop at the port!

 Overnight near Lipsi.

 Early in the morning we cross over to Kalymnos where we start cycling from the port of Pothia along a scenic coastal route and then through a surprisingly green valley until reaching the fishing village of Vathi.
 In a cozy tavern we have a coffee break.

 A mountain pass leads us eventually to the other side of the island where we have lunch before heading back to Pothia.
 In the afternoon we have enough time to explore Pothia and its old town on foot.
 One can clearly realise the influence of the sponge diving wealth for its inhabitants.
 Dinner on board.

 Day 6: Kos Island (25 miles/40 km)

 At early morning the boat takes us to Mastichari of Kos.
 Today our daily tour takes us through varied landscapes, mostly along the coast and partly through the impressive mountains of Kos to the same named island’s capital.
 Along the way we stop for a longer lunch break in the old Greek mountain village of Zia.
 After dinner on board you may explore the bustling town of Kos.

 Day 7: Island of Kos (19 miles/30 km)